top of page

 This event will be delivered both in-person and virtually from Melbourne, Australia.

-GLOBAL EMERGENCY AND CRITICAL CARE SYMPOSIUM
+GLOBAL EMERGENCY CARE SYMPOSIUM

-Wednesday 10 September 2025 | 10.00am – 5.30pm (AEST)
+Wednesday 16 September 2026 | 10.00am – 5.30pm (AEST)

 A one-day, hybrid symposium bringing together a wealth of local and international speakers with unparalleled expertise in emergency care practice, education and research in resource-limited settings.
 Be inspired by incredible projects and learn more about what’s planned.
 The program will include opportunities for interaction and networking.
 It will open your eyes to your potential to impact global health outcomes.